JeremySCook/JC-Pro-Macro-2/documentation/README.md

     • FCPX Helper

 The real power of this keyboard, however, is that you can customize it as you see fit.
-You also don’t need any sort of program running on your computer to take advantage of it,
+You don’t need any sort of program running on your computer to take advantage of it,
 as the computer simply sees it as a secondary keyboard and/or mouse.

 One could argue this makes it quite future proof, however, programming it, as of this writing, will
 require you to use the Arduino IDE.
-That being said, the design is very hackable, and I hope that
+That being said, The design is extremely hackable, and I hope that
 others develop new ways to program and use it, perhaps which I’d never even thought of.
 This document
 will help you get started.